 Modes of monitoring Monitoring devices Objectives Survey to be carried out before, during and after operations.
-5 Portable survey meter, containing a suitable detector (e.g. compensated Geiger Muller).
-To measure and record ambient radiation dose rates.
-Continuous monitoring with monthly changes of monitoring device.
+5 Portable survey meter, containing a suitable detector (e.g. compensated Geiger Müller) Continuous monitoring with monthly changes of monitoring device.
 6 Integrating dosimeter, such as TLD, OSL, RPL or other approved personnel monitoring devices To record accumulated dose in the surrounding areas (i.e. outside the exposure room).